How to get a Malm bed from IKEA to stop squeaking

 Ready to Ditch Your Malm?

 Maybe you have had enough.
 You want to ditch your Malm bed, but you don't want to spend a lot of money.
 You can buy a basic metal bed frame on Amazon for as little as $37.
-I personally recommend one of the Structures bed frames that start at around $60.
+I personally recommend one of the bed frames that start at around $60.
 They are solid bed frames, made of metal, and virtually silent.
+You can put just about any headboard or shelf with it.
+Just be sure to cover the corners.
+They can be brutal to a shin.
+Structures

 More by this Author